 What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?

-We manage portfolios on a discretionary basis.
+We manage portfolios on both a discretionary and non-discretionary basis.
 When you grant us discretionary authority, this means we don't need to call you before buying or selling securities in your account.
 We obtain discretionary authorization through our signed advisory agreement with you.
-We offer advice on different types of publicly traded securities.
-We do not impose a minimum account size.
+For non-discretionary portfolio management, we will obtain your consent before each securities transaction, which means you make the ultimate decision regarding all buys and sells of investments.
+We offer advice on different types of securities.
+Our minimum household size is \$250,000, which may be waived at our discretion.

 For more detailed information about our services, please request a copy of our Form ADV, Part 2A brochure.
-Our brochure can also be found here: https://adviserinfo.sec.gov/firm/brochure/114616
+Our brochure can also be found here: Monson Form ADV, Part 2A Brochure